malhajri07/real-estate-CRM-project/replit.md

 This is a full-stack Real Estate CRM application built with React frontend and Express backend.
 The system manages leads, properties, deals, and client relationships with a modern, responsive interface using shadcn/ui components and Tailwind CSS styling.

+The application has been fully translated to Arabic language with proper Right-to-Left (RTL) layout support, making it suitable for Arabic-speaking users in the real estate market.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Application language: Arabic with RTL (Right-to-Left) layout support.

 ## System Architecture